Edinburgh Fringe 2018

 Zoo Co has clearly thrown themselves into making this show with enthusiasm and tried to tackle many important themes, which does mean that some issues receive perfunctory mentions rather than in-depth exploration.
 The overriding message that it is hugely problematic that the patriarchy controls whose stories are told and how is abundantly clear and the company could place more trust in the audience to understand it without having to explicitly and repeatedly explain it – the lack of subtlety is a fun aspect of the cheeky delivery but by the end it starts to seem that the show is either insecure about its own dramaturgy or its audience’s intelligence.

-The commitment to the cast using sign language is wonderful to see but the show could really benefit from a BSL consultant or outside eye throughout the rehearsal process to monitor the actors’ delivery of sign language.
 As a BSL fluent theatre maker myself I want to acknowledge the wonderful job the hearing cast has done here and applaud their commitment to inclusivity by taking the time to learn to sign themselves, which is always the ideal approach to working with D/deaf BSL users and using sign language in a show.
-However, it is evident that none of the hearing actors are fluent (although of course Deaf actor Ajala is very fluent) and at times it is difficult to understand their signing.
+However, at times it is a little difficult to understand the signing by some of the hearing actors.
 That in itself is not necessarily an issue – the show has framed the hearing characters as having recently learned sign language and there are always captions available to support accessibility for BSL and non-BSL users alike.
-However, much like a speaking actor would not speak on stage in exactly the same way they talk off stage (a level of voice training and projection is required), a signing actor does not sign on stage in exactly the same way they sign in conversation and for a hearing person, being able to have a conversation with a D/deaf BSL user in everyday life does not indicate readiness for signing on stage.
-The use of a BSL consultant is widely used throughout film, theatre and television – their role is to support translation and offer feedback on performance which supports the director to ensure that actors (both D/deaf and hearing) deliver their signed dialogue in the best possible way, something which is important even for native or fluent signers.
-The end of this article in the Stage by performer and CODA (Child of Deaf Adult) Alim Jayda outlines the importance of using a Deaf consultant to support the cast and ensure that the use of sign language is more than just creative design.
-I hope Zoo Co continues to embrace the use of BSL in their work supported by appropriate consultancy from the Deaf community.
+However, much like a speaking actor would not speak on stage in exactly the same way they talk off stage (a level of voice training and projection is required), a signing actor does not sign on stage in exactly the same way they sign in a relaxed conversation and being able to have a conversation with a D/deaf BSL user in everyday life does not necessarily indicate readiness for signing on stage.
+I hope Zoo Co continues to embrace the use of BSL in their work and develops it further.

 In saying that, despite those minor criticisms this is a wonderfully entertaining show addressing important themes by a company which has demonstrated a commitment to accessibility that other companies should look to emulate.
 I recommend checking out this show and am very excited to see what they do next.